 Santa Claus can’t possibly go through wish lists, build toys, orchestrate delivery plans, and fly his sleigh around the globe alone — his elves, North Pole staff, and reindeer help him scale his tasks to ultimately delight boys and girls across the world.
 Similarly, you can turn to AI marketing to help scale your efforts and bring joy to each and every one of your contacts this Holiday season.

-For online B2C companies, the holiday shopping season represents far and away the most lucrative season of the year.
+For online retailers, the holiday shopping season represents far and away the most lucrative season of the year.